 Arrive to Lima on the flight of your choice today.
-After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located, Ramada Costa del Sol Hotel.
-Settle into your junior suite and rest up for your Peru tour.
+After picking up your luggage and clearing customs, check into your comfortable hotel.
+Settle into your suite and rest up for your Peru tour.
 Tonight's hotel is selected for its location as most international flights arrive to Lima late at night.
 If you have a flight arriving earlier in the day, upgrade to a luxury hotel in downtown Lima.

 You have an exciting week ahead, filled with ancient ruins, local markets and the incomparable Inca Trail hike!

 Andean history comes alive in Cusco.
-Quechua-speaking descendents of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
+Quechua-speaking descendants of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
 In the afternoon, you'll tour Cusco's largest open market and the adjacent witches' market.
 After tasting a few unique local foods, you will visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 (If visiting the Sacred Valley on Sunday, you will visit their center in Chinchero instead).
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.
-Overnight at the Hotel Monasterio in a Deluxe Room.
+Overnight in a luxury hotel.

 Today is free to relax and explore with your guide or on your own.
 You can visit the churches and surrounding ruins, such as the enormous Sacsayhuamán ruins that overlook Cusco (these ruins showcase building blocks the size of pickup trucks).
 You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets, or people watch from the cafes and restaurants that line these lovely streets.
 For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged.
 The evening is yours to take in some of Cusco's varied and exciting nightlife where live folk music and excellent food abound!

 This morning, journey into one of the most beautiful areas of Peru.
 The Sacred Valley often becomes one of the highlights of your trip and you will soon see why!
+The day is flexible based on your interests, market days, and the weather.
 You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
-You may also hike to the inspiring ruins of Pisac or take a short walk through the countryside to the seldom-visited town of Maras, where pre-Columbian salt mines still operate today.
-Visit the Inca agricultural terraces of Moray, thought to have been a nursery experiment for modification of different varieties of crops.
-Eventually, you will make your way to the living Inca city of Urubamba where you can relax for the night at the Casa Andina Private Collection in a Senior Suite.
+Take a short walk through the countryside to the seldom-visited town of Maras, where pre-Columbian salt mines still operate today, and visit the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
+Eventually, you make your way to the living Inca city of Ollantaytambo and overnight.

 After breakfast this morning, depart from your hotel by private vehicle and drive to Kilometer 82, the beginning point of the Inca Trail hike.
 Here meet with your friendly chefs, porters and assistants.
 Hike the first 3 miles along the south bank of the Urubamba River to your lunch site.
 As part of the luxury Inca Trail service, you partake in gourmet meals prepared by Andean chefs specialized in providing the highest quality food preparation and presentation possible in backcountry settings.
 Meals are plated on fine glassware, featuring steel cutlery and complementary alcoholic beverages such as wine, beer, champagne and pisco.
 Meals are served in a deluxe kitchen tent on a table with linens.